 - Make Almond Cream.
 Combine butter and sugar on medium speed until fluffy in a stand mixer.
 Scrape down the bowl.
 Add in both eggs and beat until fully incorporated.
 Scrape down the bowl again.

 - Add extracts.
 Add in the vanilla, almond, and maple extracts.
 Mix on low until combined.
 Add almond flour and salt and mix until just combined.
-Scrape down the bowl and add in all-purpose flour.
+Scrape down the bowl and add all-purpose flour.
 Stir until combined.

 - Add almond cream.
 Spread 2 tablespoons of almond cream evenly on the bottom side of each croissant.
 Pay close attention and fill to the ends of the croissant.